Use coffee grounds for cannabis, weed & autoflower plants?

-Did you know that taking some to be used in your marijuana garden will be doing your pot plants a critical service?
+Did you know that taking them to be used in your marijuana garden will be doing your pot plants with a critical service?
 Indirectly save that shopkeeper the amount they would use to pay for garbage collection by carrying those grounds with you.
 It is a win-win situation for the two of you, anyway!

 While some people may think that coffee grounds could be inefficient or even harmful to pot plants, we would like to clarify that it is beneficial to use coffee grounds as a cannabis fertilizer for the top reasons mentioned below.